My Orchid Cymbidium was doing fine until this spring, when it started displaying black spots, which looked suspicious!

 When loved and cared for, your Orchid will display healthy green foliage and lush blossoms yearly.

-Follow this plant guide to diagnose the issues with your Orchid plant before it may become unsalvageable.
+Follow this plant guide to diagnose your Orchid plant’s issues before it becomes unsalvageable.